State Education Department recognizes, rewards SWBOCES’ Adult Literacy programs

 They found SWBOCES through social media.
 Yhostin reached out, and they enrolled in teacher Jose Bohorquez’s class, where they received invaluable guidance and advice.

-mother and son with certificates“Today, we stand triumphant, having successfully achieved our goal of obtaining our GED diplomas,” Ms. Mendoza said.
+“Today, we stand triumphant, having successfully achieved our goal of obtaining our GED diplomas,” Ms. Mendoza said.
 “We want to continue preparing ourselves.
 We plan to pursue higher studies that will allow us to achieve the success we desire in this country.
 We feel grateful to SWBOCES for the opportunities they gave each of us.”

 Similarly determined to make a better life for her family, Silvia Flores left Acapulco, Mexico, transforming her life and fulfilling her aspirations.